You can do this.

 1. Go cold turkey.

-2. Stop Facebook stalking him.
+2. Stop stalking them online.

 3. Learn something new or renew a hobby.

 This is an excellent time to pick a new hobby or start something up again that you haven’t done in a while.
 What have you always wanted to try but never had time for?
-Have you been neglecting your hiking boots, guitar or commitment to narrative poetry?
+Have you been neglecting your hiking boots, guitar, or commitment to narrative poetry?

 Dust off your old hobbies and master classical guitar.
 Do whatever you need to do to stay distracted.